Kavoyaa/dock-toggle/README.md

 # dash-to-dock-toggle
-A GNOME extension which adds a button to top panel to switch Dash to Dock mode between "always visible" and "autohide".
+A GNOME Shell extension which adds a button to top panel to switch Dock mode between "always visible" and "autohide".

+NOTE: **This extension does not work with all dock extensions.**

+## Works with the following extensions:
+Dash to Dock
+Dash to Dock for COSMIC
+Ubuntu Dock